 If you would like to hold an online scavenger hunt of your own, then read on for our complete guide!

-Virtual Scavenger Hunt Ideas
+Virtual Scavenger Hunt Lists

 Not sure what items or challenges to include in your virtual scavenger hunt?
-Here are some ideas that are suitable for teams with a wide range of ages, backgrounds, and interests:
+Here are some ideas that are suitable for teams with a wide range of ages, backgrounds, and interests.

 - Adulting/self-help book or adult coloring book

 - Movie with Sandra Bullock or Keanu Reeves (Double points if they’re both in the movie!)